Blog

 Are federal drug charges different?

 Yes.
-Federal cases follow a separate detention process and may not follow standard bail schedules.
+Federal criminal cases follow a different detention process and may not use standard county bail schedules.

 Typical Bail Range: $25,000 – $500,000+